dancecoder/json22/README.md

 ## Motivation
 JSON format is good enough for everyday usage.
 There is some libraries trying to introduce syntax to make JSON closer to modern JavaScript, some libraries trying to introduce functions serialization.
 All that is not important and do not required for everyday usage.
-However, there is one think annoing me always - date values.
+However, there is one thing annoing me always - date values.

-We are serializing dates a lot and each time we parse it back we get a string.
+We are serializing dates a lot and each time we parse it back we are getting a string.
 As a result we have to deal with the Date constructor manually each time.
-Even we are no need date as object we will have to format it out to make more user friendly.
-Otherwords we should care about dates additionally.
+Even if we are no need date as an object, date formatter will have to make date object in order to make user friendly text representation.
+Otherwords we are forced to care about dates additionally.
+It produces bulky solutions or tons of inline type conversions.

 But I'm lazy developer, I'll do everything to get rid of any additional careness.

 ## API
+Note: JSON22 cannot be used as drop in JSON object replacement due to `parse` and `stringify` methods arguments incompatibility.
+But you may not be worried in case you are using first arguments only.
 ```typescript
 class JSON22 {
     static parse(text: string, options?: Json22ParseOptions): any;